 - Repetitive physical behaviors

-- Unusual response to sensory stimuli
+- Unusual response to sensory stimuli, like sound

 How Can A Speech Therapist Help With Autism Spectrum Disorder?